sharpjd/GPUPrefSwitcher/README.md

 #### File Swapper:
 Let's explain this one with an example.
 Assume our computer is currently plugged in.
-Let's say that we have a GPU Preference entry for `ShooterGame.exe` and it stores its settings in `C:\users\Bob\Documents\ShooterGame\settings.config`.
+Let's say that we have a GPU Preference entry for `ShooterGame.exe` and that the game stores its settings in `C:\users\Bob\Documents\ShooterGame\settings.config`.
 Let's say we add a *file swap path* pointing to that config file.

 The app will then copy and store this file internally.
 One copy will be stored for the Online (plugged in) state, and one for the Offline (on battery) state.
 Since this is our first time saving it, the same copy will be made for both.